mahuti/Pos-Module/README.md

 same details as width method

+#### Horizontal Space Between Objects
+gets the space between 2 objects, or between an object and the right edge of the screen or other float/integer value

+horizontal_space_between(object,object2=null,padding=0)
+returns float value

+##### Parameters
+object = initial object
+object2 = object or float/integer value
+padding = extra space to put on the right and left of the object

+#### Vertical Space Between Objects
+gets the space between 2 objects, or between an object and the bottom edge of the screen or other float/integer value

+vertical_space_between(object,object2=null,padding=0)
+returns float value

+##### Parameters
+object = initial object
+object2 = object or float/integer value
+padding = extra space to put on the top and bottom of the object

+#### Get Object XY2
+gets the right x value or bottom y value

+get_object_xy2 (type="x", object)
+returns float value

+##### Parameters
+type = x or y
+object = an object that you need to get the x value on the right, or y value on the bottom

 #### Set Font Height
 This will set several parameters on a font so that its positioning and size is very easily calcuable.
 It removes margin, sets alignment and a scaled charsize.
 Alignment and margin can be overriden if necessary.
 By default this module assumes that most designs were created for a 4:3 or 16:9 layout.
 Fonts will be scaled slightly smaller on vertical screens, so if your design is vertical, you may need to bump this value up a bit.